Stephen-Seo/SimpleArchiver/file_format.md

     SIMPLE_ARCHIVE_VER

-Next 2 bites is a 16-bit unsigned integer "version" in big-endian.
+Next 2 bytes is a 16-bit unsigned integer "version" in big-endian.
 It will be:

     0x00 0x01